 The center is funded entirely by private donations and receives no State, City or County funds.

 The center is staffed 7 days a week, 365 days a year.

-The current wildlife rehabilitation center facilities are located on property owned by the County Parks Department.
-The County is not interesting in selling the property to WHS.
-The facility is tiny and cramped, with no ventilation, poor acoustics, crumbling walls, cracked floors, unsafe heating and electrical systems, a failing septic system, lack of natural light and outdoor animal holding/housing areas that flood in the winter and are impossible to disinfect.
-In addition, the current wildlife rehabilitation center was poorly designed for animals, staff, volunteers (it is an old house with adjoining property), thus severely hampering safety.
-Crucial areas for veterinary care, work stations, storage, humane education and meeting spaces are non-existent.
-Travel time for staff and volunteers between the main WHS Division Street facility and the wildlife rehabilitation center is extremely costly and completely inefficient.
+The current facility is tiny and cramped with no ventilation system, outdated acoustics, an ever-failing septic system, and indoor/outdoor animal housing areas that is difficult for staff to disinfect.
+In addition, the current wildlife rehabilitation center was poorly designed for animals, staff and volunteers, thus hampering daily operations.
+Crucial areas for veterinary care, work stations, storage, humane education and meeting spaces are either too small or non – existent.
 The option to remodel or rebuild the facility is not realistic or cost effective.

-The reality is that the Whatcom Humane Society must build a new wildlife rehabilitation center in order to continue to efficiently operate and provide care and core services to injured, abandoned and abused native wildlife in our community.
+The reality is that the Whatcom Humane Society must move into a new wildlife rehabilitation center in order to continue to efficiently operate and provide care and core services to injured, abandoned and abused native wildlife in our community.
 There simply is no other option.

-The Whatcom Humane Society wishes to provide public recognition for persons, companies and organizations that generously assist with the construction of the new facility.
+The Whatcom Humane Society wishes to provide public recognition for persons, companies and organizations that generously support our efforts to move into a new facility.
 Current naming opportunities include:

 OUTDOOR MAMMAL ENCLOSURES

 INDOOR/OUTDOOR MAMMAL ENCLOSURES

 SPONSORED – In Memory of Mary “June” Shilleto